 It's important to use a good pot roast recipe the first time around so the original beef broth has lots of flavor.
-Try to find a recipe that uses herbs, onions and wine.
+Try to find a recipe that uses herbs, onions and wine OR one with plenty of seasoning like onion soup mix.
 The "pot roast to die for" recipe from this book is one of my favorites.

 I'd like to hear from YOU!

 What are your favorite veggies to put in beef stew?

 Don't miss a post!
 Want my real food recipes, kitchen tutorials, DIY crafts, and healthy living articles (like this) delivered straight to your inbox?
 Sign up using the box below. :)